ideas to celebrate easter with scriptures for resurrection sunday. Each day of the week contains an activity to do with kids.

 Ideas to Celebrate Easter with Scriptures for Resurrection Sunday

 Ideas to celebrate Easter can be more than a one-day event.
 Holy week begins on Palm Sunday, one week before Easter.
 A lot takes place in the week between Jesus riding into Jerusalem on a donkey while people are shouting Hosanna up to the day he rose from the grave.
 This week tells us so much about Jesus and His love for us.
-Therefore, I’ve provided some scriptures to read each day followed by an activity.
+Therefore, Little Pot has provided some scriptures to read daily, followed by an activity.

 Begin to celebrate on Palm Sunday